TaniaSakun/goit-rdb-hw-04/README.md

 # goit-rdb-hw-04
 The repository for the 4th GoItNeo Relational Databases homework

+Homework Description

+### Task 1
-### 1. Create a database for the book library according to the structure below.
+Create a database for the book library according to the structure below.
 Use DDL commands to create the necessary tables and their relationships.
 **Database Structure**

 a) Schema Name—"LibraryManagement”